Dana White has big plans for King Callum Walsh his latest Irish project

 Maybe not Conor McGregor big but Dana White believes Callum Walsh [4(3)-0] has the potential to generate sizable hype and grow into something special.

 The 21-year-old Cork fighter has been collecting admirers at a rapid pace ever since he walked into the famous Wild Card Gym and asked to train just over a year ago.

-His three first-round knockouts from three fights have seen him develop into a UFC Fight Pass bill topper and speaking ahead of ‘The King’s’ step-up fight with Benjamin Whitaker in Hollywood tonight, White suggests he will soon top bigger bills.
+His impressive knockout laden start have seen him develop into a UFC Fight Pass bill topper and speaking ahead of ‘The King’s’ step-up fight with Delen Parsley [13(4)-1(0)] in Hollywood this week, White suggests he will soon top bigger bills.

-“We’ve had a lot of success with the Irish here with Conor and I think this kid could become extremely popular with the Irish,” White told Yahoo Sports.
+“We’ve had a lot of success with the Irish here with Conor and I think this kid could become extremely popular with the Irish,” White said.
 “I’m not saying he’s going to be [as popular as] Conor, but he’s a great kid and he has a really fun fighting style.
 We can take him to New York and Boston and really build him into something.”

 Legendary fight trainer is also a fan and is backing the Cork light middle to be a success.

-“But the kid can fight, for sure.
-He has that power and he has that exciting style that people like, and he has a lot of potential to do some very good things in this busin
+“The kid can fight, for sure.
+He has that power and he has that exciting style that people like, and he has a lot of potential to do some very good things in this business.”